KPMG judicial managers back liquidation of Envy group of companies

-SINGAPORE (REUTERS) - Singapore firms accused of being involved in a US$1.1-billion bogus nickel trading scheme should be placed in liquidation as there was no business to be preserved, interim judicial managers at accounting firm KPMG have said in a document seen by Reuters.
+Singapore firms accused of being involved in a US$1.1 billion (S$1.46 billion) bogus nickel trading scheme should be placed in liquidation as there was no business to be preserved, interim judicial managers at accounting firm KPMG have said in a document seen by Reuters.

 Last month, Singapore's High Court appointed KPMG as the interim judicial manager for the firms, as well as a related company, Envy Management Holdings.